Toggle Menu

 Determining the “right thing” to build is difficult under the best of circumstances.
 Lean Discovery supports collaboration between the business and IT through concepts like Hypothesis-Driven Development and integrating Lean UX into the development process.
 Agile and DevOps are necessary in the sense that they enable fast and relatively cheap change to adapt and adjust based on what is learned from customer feedback, but Agile alone is not sufficient.
 Lean Discovery provides the additional learning loop that ties feedback on product changes back to the respective business goals.

 What other organizational issues have you addressed with Lean Discovery?
-Share your thoughts and insights in the comments section.
+Let us know!

 You Might Also Like